donnemartin/viz/README.md

 Check out the [Language Index](#language-index) to view:

-* Up to the 500 most-starred repos, users, and orgs, overall.
+* Up to 500 of the most-starred repos, users, and orgs, overall.
-* Up to the 500 most-starred repos, users, and orgs, organized by language.
+* Up to 500 of the most-starred repos, users, and orgs, organized by language.

 ## Most-Starred Repos: Overall